Moveoninfotech-solutions/H-tml-forms-pop-up/README.md

 # H-tml-forms-pop-up
-Create a responsive login and signup form inside a pop up.
+Create a responsive login and signup form inside a pop up and store to db.
+Mysql

 The task is to create a responsive Login/ Sign Up Pop up using javascript.
 Sign-Up: